Top 10 Barbell Shoulder Exercises For Growth

 2. Stand straight with your back straight and feet hip-width apart.

-3. Hold the bar at the front shoulder with your elbows pointing down and your palms are facing up.
+3. Hold the bar on the front of your shoulder with your elbows pointing down and your palms facing up.
 That’s the starting point.

 4. Brace your core, inhale, and press the bar overhead until your arms are straight upward.